fabfi969/TFYA99-CDIO/README.md

         -film_alloy_ratio float
     Only for interface simulation.
 Overrides the ratio of materialsin the film.

+        -lattice_interpolation
+    If included the program will interpolate the lattice constants for the alloys based on the alloy ratio and the lattice constants for different materials and alloy in the input file.
+Only applicible for interface simulations.

-        -slurm float
+        -slurm
-    This will tell the program to print in a way that the outputs in the terminal can be turned into a CSV-file.
+    If included the program will print in a way that the outputs in the terminal can be turned into a CSV-file.

 ## Run on supercomputer
 1. Log in on supercomputer and move to the correct folder.